lemonlawaz/lemonlawaz.github.io/lemonlaws/arkansas.md

 **History.
 Acts 1993, No. 285, ?
 6; 1993, No. 297, ?
 6; 1995, No. 302, ?
 3.**

 **Arkansas Lemon Law 4-90-407.** Refunds.

-(a)
+(a) <br>
-  1. Refunds shall be made to the consumer and lienholder of record, if any, as their interests may appear.
+  1. Refunds shall be made to the consumer and lienholder of record, if any, as their interests may appear. <br>
-  2. If applicable, refunds shall be made to the lessor and lessee as follows:
+  2. If applicable, refunds shall be made to the lessor and lessee as follows: <br>
-    A. The lessee shall receive the lessee cost less a reasonable offset for use; and
+  >A. The lessee shall receive the lessee cost less a reasonable offset for use; and

-    B. The lessor shall receive the lease price less the aggregate deposit and rental payments previously paid to the lessor for the leased vehicle.
+  >B. The lessor shall receive the lease price less the aggregate deposit and rental payments previously paid to the lessor for the leased vehicle.

 (b)
 If the manufacturer makes a refund to the lessor or lessee pursuant to this subchapter, the consumer's lease agreement with the lessor shall be terminated upon payment of the refund and no penalty for early termination shall be assessed.

 (c)